neo-project/docs/docs/en-us/network/private-chain/private-chain2.md

 In this document we will introduce an easier way to build a private chain on a windows system computer.

-Tips：

-[Here](https://github.com/chenzhitong/NEO-Private-Net) is a private chain which is all set for you to use directly.
-The NEO and GAS have been withdrawn.
-The Neo node version is 2.9.4.

 ## Installing Neo node

 Install Neo-CLI and make four copies of the node folder with the name of node1, node2, node3, and node4, successively.